galenhuntington/hmp3-ng/README.md

 These were quite minor, the bulk being the automated regeneration of a `configure` file (now gone).

 *  I updated the code to compile under modern GHC (8.6.5 and 8.8.1 as of this writing) and libraries.
-Some code could not be directly ported, mainly low-level optimizations, and so was replaced.
+This required rewriting or entirely replacing large sections, mainly low-level optimizations.

 *  I have added support for building with Stack.

+*  Cabal is configured via the more modern [hpack](https://github.com/sol/hpack) format.

 *  There is a GitHub issue tracker, and Travis integration to continuously test builds.

+*  I try to avoid “Not Invented Here” by using established, up-to-date packages from Hackage.
+Much old code has now been “outsourced” and simplified.

-*  All C code is removed.
+*  All C code is removed, replaced with libraries from Hackage.
 There is still some use of the FFI.

-*  Cabal is configured via the more modern [hpack](https://github.com/sol/hpack) format.

-*  I try to avoid “Not Invented Here” by using established, up-to-date packages from Hackage.
+*  Several changes and additions have been made to the feature set and the UI.
+Some of the key bindings of the original `hmp3` have been modified per my preference.

 *  Work on other features and changes, and documentation, is ongoing.

-I have also made a few changes and additions to the key bindings per my preference.

 I am still working out the flaws.
 Let me know if there are problems.